ahmedelbagory332/flutter_notification/README.md

 ## Getting Started

-This project is a sample example for pushing payload notification at the i will put all links which i learned from this project works perfectly on android platform but for ios i have not the requirement for it
+This project is a sample example for pushing payload notification and i will put all links which i learned from this project works perfectly on android platform but for ios i have not the requirement for it

 # setp 1